JULIANGAMER587/World-soccer-champs-mod-menu-9.9-version/TUTTORIAL.md

 2. install za archiever
 3. install modmaneger encryptor only on @sillentmodding.t.me
 4. then select the path will likely to be this :/storage/emulated/0/ModManager/Files/mods/LegendUnitedFC_enc/
-5. the you need to encrypt the files not in this case but you need it for most mods
+5. then you need to encrypt the files not in this case but you need it for most mods
 6. then go inside the game and load the mod.